VergeIO: Depth-Aware Eye Interaction on Glasses: Evaluation

-{\bf Effect of Vertical Channels.} We assessed the effect of vertically placed electrodeso on system performance.
-Fig.~\ref{fig:per-user-comparison}b shows the per-participant accuracies for within-session evaluation for our proposed two‐channel configuration, a three‐ and four-channel configuration with an additional electrode pair above and below the left and right eye.
-5-fold cross-validation shows that our two-channel configuration achieved 83.25\% accuracy across six gestures, while the three- and four-channel configurations result in modest performance gains of 3.09\% and 3.83\% and accuracies of 86.57\% and 87.31\% respectively.
+{\bf Effect of Vertical Channels.} We assessed the effect of vertically placed electrodes on system performance across 9 participants.
+As shown in Fig.~\ref{fig:per-user-comparison}b, 5-fold cross-validation shows that our two-channel configuration achieved 98.61\% accuracy across four gestures, while the three- and four-channel configurations result in modest performance gains of 0.28\% and 0.42\% and accuracies of 98.89\% and 99.03\% respectively.
 These modest gains are likely because vergence is primarily, though not exclusively, a horizontal eye movement.
-However, all participants reported discomfort with the 3- and 4-channel configurations during data collection, two experienced ocular discomfort discontinued data collection.
-These findings further support our decision to exclude vertical channels from the final design.
+However, all participants reported discomfort with the 3- and 4-channel configurations during data collection.
+Given these persistent ergonomic concerns, we excluded these configurations from the protocol for the remaining 11 participants.
+These findings further justify our decision to prioritize a two-channel design for the final system.